shiuchi/Curriculum-Vitae/README.md

 ### 2009/1 - 2009/9: Worked as a freelance Flash engineer

 ### 2006/4 - 2008/12: IMGSRC.inc
-- As an interaction designer, he was in charge of creating web ads using Flash. [portfolio](https://drive.google.com/uc?id=1yG5RW8R22HXRghcHoO6Rpm3IIDzj2gjP&export=download) *Requires Adobe AIR
+- As an interaction designer, he was in charge of creating web ads using Flash.